keu/docs/guides/airflow-sagemaker.md

 In this tutorial, you'll learn about the SageMaker modules that are available in the [AWS Airflow provider package](https://registry.astronomer.io/providers/amazon).
 You'll also complete sample implementations that use Airflow to get inferences from an existing SageMaker model and orchestrate a full ML pipeline including creating, training, and testing a new SageMaker model.

-All code used in this tutorial is located in the [the Astronomer Registry](https://registry.astronomer.io/dags/sagemaker-run-model).
+All code used in this tutorial is located in the [Astronomer Registry](https://registry.astronomer.io/dags/sagemaker-run-model).

 ## SageMaker modules